Home > Travel Ideas & Inspiration > The Best Things To Do in Oslo in 2026

 Share this post

-Perhaps Edvard Munch's most famous painting, The Scream lives in Munchmuseet: The Munch Museum in Oslo!
+Perhaps Edvard Munch's most famous painting, The Scream, is in Norway at the Munchmuseet: The Munch Museum.

-This Museum is in a building with a unique architectural design and jaw-dropping views of the bay.
+In addition to that, the museum itself has a really unique architectural design and is right on the bay.
 Tickets for the museum can be purchased online ahead of time, where you can also see which temporary exhibits are currently on display.

 "She Lies" is a permanent art installation made out of glass and metal that can be seen on the water's edge of Oslo's famous opera house.

-The Vigeland Installation (or Vigelandsanlegget) is a sculpture garden located within Oslo's Frogner Park (in Norwegian, Frognerparken).
+The Vigeland Installation (or Vigelandsanlegget) is a sculpture garden located in Oslo's Frogner Park (in Norwegian, it is called Frognerparken).

-The sculpture garden itself is 80 acres of over 200 works in different mediums, including iron, granite, and bronze.
-It also currently holds the title of the largest sculpture park created by a single artist (Gustav Vigeland).
+The sculpture garden is 80 acres and has over 200 works in different mediums, including iron, granite, and bronze.
+It also currently holds the title of the largest sculpture park ever created by a single artist (Gustav Vigeland).

-Frogner Park is an absolute joy to visit.
-Its landscaped gardens house the largest rose collection in Norway with over 14,000 bushes.
+Frogner Park is one of the most beautiful places in the entire city.
+Its landscaped gardens house the largest rose collection in Norway, with over 14,000 bushes.
 It's also home to thousands of trees, some as old as 250 years.

-With walking paths, fountains, and even a café onsite, travelers can easily spend a long afternoon exploring all that Frogner has to offer.
+With walking paths, fountains, and even a café on-site, you can easily spend a long afternoon exploring all that Frogner has to offer.

 The park is free to visit and open at all hours.

-Oslo has a well-known inlet called Oslo Fjord that can be viewed by boat or from various points on land.
+Oslo has a well-known inlet called Oslo Fjord that you can see via boat or from various points on land.

-Cafés, saunas, and fjord cruises are available depending on when you visit, which can allow you to immerse yourself into the Norwegian way of life.
+Cafés, saunas, and fjord cruises are available depending on when you visit, which can be a special way to experience the fjords.

-While its exact construction dates aren't known, The Akershus Castle was first mentioned in literature in the year 1300, though it has continued to develop and change over time.
+While its exact construction dates aren't known, the Akershus Castle was first mentioned in literature in the year 1300, from what we can tell.
+Since then, it has continued to develop and change over time.

-You'll be able to look at over 53,000 miniature bottles presented in unique ways, such as on a chandelier and a slide.
+You'll be able to look at over 53,000 miniature bottles, all presented in creative ways, such as on a chandelier and a slide.
 While inside, make sure you look up, down, and all around.
 It's 3 floors of bottles everywhere you look!

 On Sundays, you'll find the Søndagsmarkedet at Blå.
 This is a second-hand and craft market where you'll find everything from clothing and shoes to home decor and knick-knacks.

-Also open on Sundays, the Birkelunden "Bric Brac" market offers its shoppers items spanning the decades.
+Also open on Sundays, the Birkelunden "Bric Brac" market has vintage and antique things from pretty much every decade.
 You'll find vintage clothing, vinyl, kitchen utensils, small pieces of furniture, and so much more.

 Make sure to check online whether or not the markets are up and running, as there may be seasonal hours.

-While in Oslo, get a true taste of the culture (no pun intended) by sampling the local cuisine.
-Here are some Norwegian classics to keep an eye out for while you're abroad.
+No matter where you're traveling to, it's always an experience to try the local gastronomy.
+While in Oslo specifically, you can get a true taste of the culture (no pun intended) by sampling the local cuisine.
+Here are some Norwegian classics to keep an eye out for:

 Waffles.
 A popular treat in Norway is waffles with raspberries, blueberries, and cream.

 Fårikål.
-For those who want a true cultural experience, try the local Fårikål.
+For those with a "when in Rome" mindset, try the local Fårikål.
 This stew is sometimes called "Norway's national dish" and contains mutton, cabbage, and whole black pepper.

 Pinnekjøtt.
 While it's traditionally a Christmas dish, Pinnekjøtt is a must-try if you can find it.
 This main course is air-dried and salted, then rehydrated sheep rib.